Broadcasting agreements in the time of COVID-19

 The second case (European Professional Club Rugby v RDA Television LLP [2022] EWHC 50 (Comm)) involved a media rights contract relating to Premier Club Rugby Union competitions to be broadcast in certain territories.
 The EPCR decided to postpone the quarter-finals, semis and finals of the competition following the outbreak of COVID-19.
 After some to’ing and fro’ing, RDA (a media company) sought to terminate its media rights contract with EPCR by relying on the provisions of the force majeure clause contained within it.

-In contrast to the FA v PPL case mentioned above, the court found in favour of the media company: the pandemic did amount to a force majeure event under the contract and, accordingly, RDA did have a right to terminate the agreement
+In contrast to the FA v PPL case mentioned above, the court found in favour of the media company: the pandemic did amount to a force majeure event under the contract and, accordingly, RDA did have a right to terminate the agreement.

 Learning points

-1. Interpretation: a balancing act
+- Interpretation: a balancing act

-.
+The written words used in a contract do not exist in a vacuum.
 Construing a contract is a "unitary exercise [which] involves an iterative process by which each suggested interpretation is checked against the provisions of the contract and its commercial consequences are investigated".
 In the FA v PPL case Mr Justice Fraser took PPL’s argued interpretation of the phrase “format of the game” (as including dates, times and frequency of matches and crowd size) and interrogated it against the language used in the contact and its factual matrix.
 In light of both elements, he found that the “[f]ormat of the competition does not include kick off times, the days when matches are played, or whether there are fans”.
 Instead, it “refers to the way that the competition is undertaken between the 20 member clubs competing that season”.
-This was, he said, clear both from the language used in the contract and the rules governing the competition.
+This was, he said, clear both from the language used in the contract and the rules governing the competition. - Worked examples can be an easy way of bolstering a particular contractual interpretation

 In the FA v PPL case, the two contracts in dispute both included examples of events that would amount to a fundamental change to the format of the competition.
 These examples were “any change which resulted in: (i) the total number of Clubs being reduced to less than eighteen (18); and (ii) the Competition ceasing to be the premier league competition played between professional football clubs in England and Wales".
 Although the examples were not expressly stated to be exhaustive, the fact that they accorded with the FA’s interpretation of the relevant clause – that a fundamental change did not include changes to dates, start times or stadium capacity – added weight to that interpretation.
-A reminder of how effective worked examples can be: whether this will work for or against your organisation will depend on how closely they align to the circumstance it finds itself in.
+A reminder of how effective worked examples can be: whether this will work for or against your organisation will depend on how closely they align to the circumstance it finds itself in. - Contracts are not meant to flex simply because the factual matrix is different

 There were two aspects to PPL’s argument that a fundamental change to the format of the competition had occurred.
 The first was that the season was interrupted.
 The second was that the conditions under which it resumed were very different to what the parties imagined when the contract was entered into (in 2017).
 Mr Justice Fraser was blunt in stating that this latter point does not matter.
 “The English law of contract does not require, or expect, contracts to be renegotiated or rewritten simply because events transpire differently to what is expected.
 This would lead to confusion and indeed chaos”.
 While he is of course right, this statement higlights how difficult it can be for parties to pre-empt and address situations they could not conceive of at the beginning of a contractual relationship.
 Force majeure clauses and material adverse change clauses are specifically included into contracts to address these “known unknowns”.
 However, as these two cases indicate, the simple fact that such clauses are included in a contract does not – in and of itself – mean that a party’s intended response to an unforeseen event will be guaranteed.
 As lawyers, we can help our clients by stress-testing these clauses, running scenarios against the wording used to see whether they clearly provide the outcome they would expect.

-1. Lessons on commonly used words and phrases in FM clauses
+- Lessons on commonly used words and phrases in FM clauses

 EPCR came up with a number of rather creative arguments as to why RDA was not entitled to terminate the contract under the terms of the relevant force majeure clause.
 In addressing these, the judge provided some useful learning points on interpreting commonly used words and phrases in FM clauses.